UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 source term.

 $G_{irr}$ represents the irradiation on the cell by its environment.
-Ray tracing solves the problem of calculating irradiation by discretizing the solid sphere, or breaking it into pieces, and casting discrete rays into the domain.
-The radiative properties along these rays are calculated, and the final radiation due to each ray is contributed to the cell.
-A finite number of rays can be used to approximate the total irradiation from every direction.
+Ray tracing solves the problem of calculating irradiation by discretizing the solid sphere, or breaking it into pieces, and casting discrete remoteRays into the domain.
+The radiative properties along these remoteRays are calculated, and the final radiation due to each ray is contributed to the cell.
+A finite number of remoteRays can be used to approximate the total irradiation from every direction.
 The figure below shows angles considered for the irradiation of a surface.
 For our purposes, $\theta$ is extended to $2 \pi$ in order to include the entire sphere and the irradiation of the cell as a volume.
 The figure describing the solid sphere formulation is shown below.